telerik/fiddler-everywhere-docs/collaboration/saving-data.md

 ## Saving Rules

-All rules in Fiddler Everywhere are automatically saved in your **Rules** queue immediately after creation through the **Rules Builder**.
+All rules in Fiddler Everywhere are automatically saved in your **Rules** list immediately after creation through the **Rules Builder**.